float13/hsa2018/README.md

 3. Any general Java help should work for Processing.
 4. If all else fails, write down your question, and bring it to class, or send it to the mailing list.
   - Please *don't* send me technical questions directly.
 Send them to the whole class, so everyone can pitch in and learn.
+5. Never copy/paste code from online - always type it yourself.
+This helps you understand what you're writing, and also helps avoid copying the wrong thing!

 **NOTE:** Remember, **Java != JavaScript**
 (Java is **_not_** the same as JavaScript so be careful when searching for help online)